-- 171. For the purposes of this guide and in relation to the RNIME framework, the following diagram shows schematically the different components of the market risk own funds requirements and the RNIME framework.
-The ECB considers that an internal model comprises all of the required policies, controls, validation and processes.
+- 171. For the purposes of this guide and in relation to the RNIME framework, the following diagram shows schematically different components of the market risk own funds requirements and the RNIME framework.159 The ECB considers that an internal model comprises all of the required methods, processes, policies, controls, and IT systems.
 Each internal model includes, inter alia, the following constituent elements. - (a) An "engine" that is, the calculation methodology for each risk number, referred to collectively as "risk engines".
 The ECB understands that Articles 367 and 368 of the CRR refer to an engine as a "risk-measurement model".
 There is one risk engine for each risk number and the risk engine is used to compute the daily risk number.
 Typically, an engine models and computes all risks in an integrated manner.
-However, it may comprise several components, for example, a main component for the bulk of the risks, and some "satellite" components, for example, for particular risks not modelled in the main component.
-In accordance with Article 367(3) of the CRR, institutions may, in any internal model used for market risk, use empirical correlations; where they are not used, the model uses a simple sum aggregation of these components. - (b) An RNIME framework relating to all risk engines, in which RNIME are identified and quantified and, if appropriate, capitalised by RNIME add-ons to the own funds requirements.
+However, it may comprise several components, for example, a main component for the bulk of the risks, and some "satellite" components.
+A satellite component is part of a model engine, typically for a subset of products or risk positions, meeting all applicable CRR requirements for risk measurement models on an ongoing basis (for example, for particular risks not modelled in the main component).
+In accordance with Article 367(3) of the CRR, institutions may, in any internal model used for market risk, use empirical correlations; where they are not used, the model uses a simple sum aggregation of these components. - (b) An RNIME framework relating to all risk engines, in which RNIME are identified, quantified, managed and, if appropriate, capitalised by RNIME add-ons to the risk exposure amounts.
 The process for determining RNIME add-ons is part of the RNIME framework.
-The ECB considers that the RNIME add-ons are outside the model engines, and are therefore not part of the risk numbers.
-In particular, RNIME add-ons are not part of the VaR number used for regulatory back-testing.
+An RNIME add-on is understood as a temporary risk exposure amount160 that remains in place until the corresponding RNIME is incorporated into the model engine(s) in a manner compliant with the CRR.
+The ECB considers that the RNIME add-ons are not part of the model engines, and are therefore not included in the risk numbers.
+In particular, RNIME add-ons are not included in the VaR number used for regulatory back-testing.